Peninsula Paediatric Orthopaedics 890 Johnnie Dodds Blvd Bldg. 3A

 Phone: 843 216 2005 | Fax: 843 216 8009

-Boutonnière deformity is generally caused by a forceful blow to the bent finger.
+Boutonnière deformity is generally caused by a forceful blow to the top (dorsal) side of a bent (flexed) middle joint of a finger.

-Signs of boutonnière deformity can develop immediately following an injury to the finger or it may develop seven to 21 days later.
+Signs of boutonnière deformity can develop immediately following an injury to the finger or may develop a week to 3 weeks later.

 - The finger at the middle joint cannot be straightened and the fingertip cannot be bent.

-- Swelling and pain on the top of the middle joint of the finger.
+- Swelling and pain occur and continue on the top of the middle joint of the finger.

 Your doctor will examine the fingers and hand.
 He or she will ask you to straighten the affected finger and bend the fingertip.
 X-rays may be recommended to detect any broken bones attached to the central slip of tendon.